UCSD-E4E/PyHa/README.md

 | --- | --- | --- |
 | `statistics_df` | Dataframe | Dataframe of statistics value for multiple audio clips as returned by the function automated_labelling_statistics. |

-This function returns a dataframe of global statistics for the multiple audio clips' labelling..
+This function returns a dataframe of global statistics for the multiple audio clips' labelling.

 Usage: `global_dataset_statistics(statistics_df)`